nation3/agreements-app/docs/V1/AgreementsUI.md

 **Steps:**

 1. The system checks if the user can dispute the agreement.
-2. The user triggers the dispute button.
+2. The user presses the dispute button.
 3. The system generates the dispute transaction.
 4. The user approves the transaction.